 I’m excited to share a brand new strategy card with you today!
-Just like we work to establish routines in our classroom, it’s important to remember to establish creative thinking routines as well.
+Just as we work to establish routines in our classroom, it’s important to remember to establish creative thinking routines as well.

-Today’s strategy card offers a way for students to use Whole Brain Thinking to present an idea, solution, or position.
-It’s great for connecting to those speaking/listening standards, but also addresses the artistic and mathematical habits of mind.
+Today’s strategy card offers a way for students to use Whole Brain Thinking Strategy to present an idea, solution, or position.
+It’s great for connecting to those speaking/listening standards.

 1. This can be used across grades and disciplines